-There are 40 colleges in our simulated model, each of which has a target enrollment for each incoming class of 150 students, meaning there are a total of 6,000 seats available for each cohort of students.
-The ratio of total students to total college seats was selected to be roughly the same as the proportion of 2002 tenth graders who attended any type of college by 2006.
-The only attribute that colleges have is quality (perhaps better thought of as reputation, though in the real world the two are generally conflated in public perception).
+Each of the 40 colleges in our model has a target enrollment for each incoming class of 150 students, meaning there are a total of 6,000 seats available for each cohort of students.
+The ratio of total students to total college seats is roughly the same as the proportion of 2002 tenth graders who attended any type of college by 2006.3 The only attribute that colleges have is quality (perhaps better thought of as reputation, though in the real world the two are generally conflated in public perception).
 Quality is operationalized as the average academic achievement of students enrolled in the school.
 In the real world, this mean academic achievement is probably correlated with, but not the same as, the quality of educational experience for students at a given college.
+Quality is measured in the same units as student academic achievement.